 What Is Parody?

 Parody is a deliberate exaggeration of a particular situation or person, done for comic effect.
 Television shows like Saturday Night Live use parody most famously in skits that lead up to someone’s announcing, “Live from New York — It’s Saturday Night.”
-Parody of famous people may focus on a trademark characteristic of their; for instance, a billionaire might be parodied as carrying around suitcases stuffed full of so much money that bills are falling to the ground around them.
+Parody of famous people may focus on a trademark characteristic; for instance, a billionaire might be parodied as carrying around suitcases stuffed full of so much money that bills are falling to the ground around them.

 How Do You Identify Parody in Writing?